nrajasin/Network-intrusion-dataset-creator/README.md

 1. Runs as a multi-processing application because Python does not support parallel concurrent threads
     * Was: This application has multiple concurrent threads but does not execute as parallel operations due to limitations in Python and the GIL.
 1. NBNS , SMB and SMB2 service counts have not ben vetted.
 They may be correct or overcount.
+1. Does not work with multiprocessing type `spawn`.
+Only works with `fork` which means runs on linux but not Mac with Python 3.8 or later

 ## Sample CSV output